-2007 Accomplishment/Action: In December 2005, the California Department of Veterans Affairs certified the final environmental impact report for veterans' homes in Lancaster, Ventura County, and West Los Angeles.
-Plans from the State call for construction of the Lancaster Veterans' Home to begin in summer 2007 with completion scheduled in December 2008.
+2008 Accomplishment/Action: In December 2005, the California Department of Veterans Affairs certified the final environmental impact report for veterans' homes in Lancaster, Ventura County, and West Los Angeles.
+Plans from the State call for construction of the Lancaster Veterans' Home to begin in summer 2007 with completion scheduled in 2009.
+During the 2008 Program Year, significant progress was made on the construction of the Veterans Home.
+Construction of the interior and exterior finishes took place and occupancy is planned after October 1, 2009.

-The new facility, located on the northwest corner of 30th Street West and Avenue I (Exhibit 612) will have 60 beds, reduced from the already downsized 110-bed facility previously slated to be built.
+The new facility, located on the northwest corner of 30th Street West and Avenue I (Exhibit 8) will have 60 beds, reduced from the already downsized 110-bed facility previously slated to be built.
 An adult day-care health center will accommodate an additional 50 community residents who need medical care, but do not require an overnight stay.